carbonplan/research/articles/carbon-removal-mechanisms/index.md

   }}
 />

 In some cases, one could reasonably argue that the broader system, including both biomass production and conversion into biochar, performs carbon removal.
-In this broader system, carbon fluxes from the atmosphere into land biomass; some remains as biomass; some is more permanently stored in biochar; and some emissions are avoided.
+In this broader system, carbon fluxes from the atmosphere into land biomass; some remains as biomass; and some is stored for a long duration as biochar.
 Strictly from a carbon cycle perspective, it’s rather similar to the combination of direct air capture and geological sequestration described above.
 We could diagram that more complete system as follows.

 <Cycle
   labels={true}